xyfJASON/easy-control/README.md

 We provide simple python wrappers for various diffusion-based controllable generation models so that you can easily establish the baselines for your paper.
 For full functionalities of these models, please refer to their original repositories.

+The models are not fully tested, feel free to report any issues or bugs.

 ## Installation